tpitale/mongolytics/README.md

     track_all_stats                               # tracks all actions
     track_view_stats                              # tracks index, show
     track_change_stats                            # tracks create, update, destroy
-    track_stats_for :new, :edit, :show, :destroy  # track any action mix
+    track_stats_for :new, :edit, :show, :destroy  # track any action mix, other actions

   If you want to track a custom session variable: